What measures has Mercy Ships taken to mitigate risks of infection for crew and patients?

 How often does Mercy Ships review their COVID protocols and plans to keep crew and patients safe?

 Mercy Ships leadership reviews the protocols, regulations, and guidelines every day.
 We stay on top of any changes – be it infection rates, international travel issues, guidance from WHO and other trusted organizations, and closer to “home” – what’s going on onboard!
 We weigh each decision and change carefully.
 Our commitment to keeping our crew and patients safe and healthy is the driving force of all decisions.

 Where can I read more about the specific protocols Mercy Ships has developed to protect crew and patients from COVID-19?

 After volunteers have received their official offer letters to join, they will be granted access to Navigator, our organizational intranet.
-All protocols and very detailed information can be found there.
+Detailed policies, protocols, guidelines, and other information can be found there.
 Additionally, all volunteers are required to sign a COVID Acknowledgment Form to confirm they understand the protocols, regulations, testing requirements, and risks associated with volunteering during this season.